LAX PRO INSIGHT

 - Helmet - This is not the spot to be economical.
 You need a quality helmet from a reputable brand like Cascade or STX.

 So here is the real deal with lacrosse starter sets.
 Except for the helmet and shoulder pads, you can expect to replace the stick in 3-4 months if your player is at all into the game.
-We have some amazing UPGRADED COMBOS that won't break the bank.
-He will need new arm pads in 6-12 months for better protection.
+Also check out the video: HOW TO BUY A LACROSSE STICK FOR A BEGINNER He will need new arm pads in 6-12 months for better protection.
 You will also want to upgrade those gloves after the first season.
 They are critical to the development of your player as they are the contact point on the stick.
 Bad gloves equal bad hands.
 Starter sets are designed to get your player started in the game.
 THEY WILL NOT BE SUFFICIENT if your new player decides they want to continue with lacrosse.
 If you have any questions at all, just give us a call and talk to a real Pro - 855-255-5294.
 We are here to help !